 - Each vIP should be in the same subnet as at least one network interface on each node and the vIP must be available (not used by any other machine).

 - Tags let you add fields with predefined values to events for easier querying.
 You can add multiple comma-separated tags.
-All events coming into the system thru a vIP are marked with the vIP's tags.
+All events coming into the system through a vIP are marked with the vIP's tags.

 - You can configure a list of static tags (key=value) for an ILB vIP, so that each log message received from the vIP is annotated with the configured tags.